-The OLS estimates that the GSGZ property valuation exemption benefits under the bill could result in (1) an indeterminate impact on State finances; and (2) a reduction in local property tax revenues, as a result of expanding GSGZs to "government-restricted municipalities," as defined in the bill, and lengthening the property valuation exemption timeframe for those municipalities.
+The Office of Legislative Services (OLS) estimates that the Garden State Growth Zone (GSGZ) property valuation exemption benefits under the bill could result in (1) an indeterminate impact on State finances; and (2) a reduction in local property tax revenues, as a result of expanding GSGZs to "government-restricted municipalities," as defined in the bill, and lengthening the property valuation exemption timeframe for those municipalities.
 A reduction in property tax revenues would be due to encouraging potential redevelopment that may not occur without GSGZ incentives.

 Currently, there are five municipalities eligible for the GSGZ designation: Atlantic City, Camden, Passaic, Paterson, and Trenton (this does not include the "aviation district" of Atlantic City International Airport and the Federal Aviation Administration William J. Hughes Technical Center).
-The new "government-restricted municipality" definition - which applies to Atlantic City, Paterson, and Trenton - allows these three municipalities to opt into the GSGZ benefits if the municipality had not previously done so in 2013 and to extend the 20-year timeframe by an additional 10 years.
+The new "government-restricted municipality" definition - which applies to Atlantic City, Paterson, and Trenton - allows these three municipalities to opt into the GSGZ benefits if it had not previously done so in 2013 or to extend the 20-year timeframe by an additional 10 years.

-Research into the legislative history of GSGZ municipalities indicates that, only Atlantic City did not meet the requirement of passing a resolution within 90 days of enactment of "The New Jersey Economic Opportunity Act of 2013" to establish the city as eligible for the property valuation exemption benefits of a GSGZ.
+Research into the legislative history of GSGZ municipalities indicates that only Atlantic City, out of the qualifying municipalities, did not meet the requirement of passing a resolution within 90 days of enactment of "The New Jersey Economic Opportunity Act of 2013" to establish the city as eligible for the property valuation exemption benefits of a GSGZ.
 This bill would newly allow Atlantic City to establish the city as such, for a period of 30 years, and allow the other "government-restricted municipalities" (Paterson and Trenton) to extend their current 20-year benefit period for an additional 10 years.